justjoshinaround/PowerShell-Session-Logging/README.md

+Open PowerShell.
 Run the code in "Create Profile" to, you guessed it, either create said profile or to ensure it already exists.

-After doing that, alter the file path in "Enable Logging" as-needed and then run it.
+After doing that, alter the file paths on lines 3, 6, and 7 as-needed and then run it.

 There should now be a folder at the given location that will log